A Picture Is Worth A 1,000 Words. Photo credit: Hila Tibi

 Descent

 I did not manage my nutrition well on the return trip.
 At one point, I could hardly move faster than a walking pace.
 Energy just seemed to drain from my body.
 I felt no aches or pains in my body, but my legs just refused to move.
 Up to that stage, I had only consumed an energy gel, some energy drink and a slice of orange.
 I tried to force myself to eat a piece of chocolate to get some sugar, but my mouth was so dry that I had a difficult time swallowing the chocolate.
+At that point, Silviu was already quite far ahead.
+He had been waiting for me at different junctions in the last few kilometres.
+After 4.5h into the race (13km), I told Silviu to proceed and not to wait for me.
+Silviu could aim to finish in less than 5h 30min without waiting for me.
+I hoped for a finishing time of 6h.

 I felt less stressed without Silviu having had to wait for me.
 Soon after, I reached the last checkpoint where the coca cola served was my saviour.
 Gulping down a cup of the bubbly sugary drink, energy surged through my body.
 My walking pace turned into a hiking pace.
 I continued to push ahead, occasionally attempting a slow jog (more like shuffling).
 My finishing time was revised to less than 6h.